w3c/miniapp-addressing/docs/Q&A.md

 Deep-link technology also contains 2 ways, custom scheme, and HTTP.

-For Android, they are called deep-link and app-link respectively.
+On Android, they are called deep-link and app-link respectively.
-For iOS, there is universal link and custom URL scheme.
+On iOS, they are referred to as custom URL scheme and universal link respectively.

 MiniApp also needs to support both, custom-scheme(like Android deeplink and iOS custom url scheme) and HTTP scheme (like Android applink and iOS universal link).